hyn0027/agent-symbolic-guardrails/data/tau2/domains/airline/task_change.md

 there's no point that the summary field in the transfer to agent must strictly match... removed that

+### ID: 14

+The task said the master card would be charged 44 but the action checker is actually 1786...
+It totally does not match.
+To total price of the new flight is not 871.

+Also changed a bit wording in the task description (if it results in less charges to your master card than what had been charged for the original flight -> if it results in less charges to your master card than the total charge of the original flight)

+Created a new user (mohamed_silva_9266) with a new reservation (K1NW8M) to avoid conflict with other tasks.

+In the DB changed the original payment to 1800.

 ## Policy change

 add a description in the policy and data model that reservations also include past ones.